WanSongLee/DeepQLearning/README.md

 <img src="https://i.imgur.com/wBAEdJn.png" height="250"/>
 </p>

 Here is the comparison between MSE (blue) and Huber (red).
-MSE's gradient increases quadratically, Huber's gradient increases when error is small but remains constant once the error exceeds 1.
+MSE's gradient increases quadratically, Huber's gradient increases with error when the error is small but remains constant once the error exceeds 1.

 ### Experience Replay